BloomTech-Labs/booked-up-be/README.md

 - Clone this repo
 - **npm install** to install all required dependencies
 - **npm run server** to start the local server
-- **npm run test** to start server using testing environment
+- **npm test** to start server using testing environment

 # Node.js

-🚫 Why did you choose this framework?
+We chose this framework becuase

--    Point One
+-    Familiarity.
--    Point Two
+-    Plays nicely with PostgreSQL.
--    Point Three
+-    Very wide library selection with very active communities and support.
--    Point Four
+-    Performance and scalability.

-## 2️⃣ Endpoints
+## Endpoints

 #### Organization Routes